industrial-edge/iih-semantics-getting-started/docs/Installation.md

 In order to build this infrastructure, we need to have installed the following connectors and apps:

+- Common Configurator
 - Common Import Converter
-- SIMATIC S7+ Connector
 - IIH Semantics
 - Registry Service
-- Common Configurator
+- SIMATIC S7+ Connector

 #### Registry Service

 This app needs to be installed on the IED.
 It allows service registration and service discovery for connectors and related components.

-#### Common Configurator
+#### IIH Semantics

 The Common Import Converter converts the exported file (Export.zip) into a SIMATIC S7+ Connector configuration.

-In your IED click Common Configurator to open it.
+In your IED click IIH Semantics to open it.

 1. Go to **Get Data -> Connector Configuration** and click inside the **SIMATIC S7+ Connector** box.
 ![S7Conf1](graphics/iih_s7_conf1.png)